autisticvegan/practice/my-website/docs/Amazon stories/important ones/Customer Obsession.md

 ### 5 Whys:
 - uwu
--

 ### Q&A:
 - uwu

 # Project Catalog

 ### Situation:
 - Engineers need a way to manage their projects, enabling delivery of code and config to production.
 Project Catalog allows engineers to view project details in a single place, with the goal of making the service lifecycle updates fast, efficient, and secure.
-It is also important to keep open source in mind, since other companies are interested such as Microsoft, Mercari, VW, and Expedia.

 NO MORE YAML